mrirecon/raga/README.md

 This repository includes the scripts to **create** the **Figures and Tables for** the publication

-> #### Rational Approximation of Golden Angles: Accelerated Reconstructions with Simple and Numerically Reproducible Radial Sampling
+> #### Rational Approximation of Golden Angles: Accelerated Reconstructions for Radial MRI
 > N. Scholand, P. Schaten, C. Graf, D. Mackner, H.C.M.
 Holme, M. Blumenthal, A. Mao, J. Assländer, and M. Uecker
 >
 > Submitted to Magnetic Resonance in Medicine